It's official—the modern workforce is going remote.

 How do you manage a project in a remote team?

-The best way to set a project up for success is to lay the right foundation.
+The best way to set a project up for success is to lay the proper foundation.

-While simple projects can often be managed with minimal effort, complex projects tend to have a lot of moving pieces—so it's helpful to give everyone a detailed rundown in a project spec before things kickoff.
+While simple projects can often be managed with minimal effort, complex projects tend to have many moving pieces, so giving everyone a detailed rundown in a project spec before things kick off is useful.
 A detailed project spec can help you:

 - Define assumptions